-Biblins Youth Campsite – Terms and Condition
+Biblins Youth Campsite Terms and Conditions

-Biblins Youth Campsite is owned by the Forestry Commission and managed by Woodcraft Folk to benefit children and young people.
-Woodcraft Folk aims to:
+Biblins Youth Campsite is owned by Forestry England and managed by The Woodcraft Folk.

 - Support more children and young people to enjoy residential experiences at Biblins

-- Provide appropriate information to group leaders to ensure children and young people have a safe stay at Biblins
+- Provide appropriate information to group leaders, to ensure children and young people have a safe stay at Biblins

-Who can stay on site?
+Who can stay on-site?

 How to book?

 All bookings will be made via the dedicated on-line Booking System, available via the following link to the Biblins website:-

 On-screen prompts will guide you through the booking process.
 If you encounter any difficulties, please contact us directly by email at firstname.lastname@example.org

 Your booking will remain provisional until a 25% deposit is paid.
 This is due 30 days after making the initial booking.